Dr. Hannah Brown

 Contributing Writer

-Marlowe Starling is a freelance environmental journalist whose work focuses on wildlife conservation, water quality, environmental health and the ways in which nature and culture intersect.
-She earned her bachelor’s in journalism with a minor in wildlife ecology at the University of Florida and is a master’s student in the Science, Health and Environmental Reporting Program at New York University.
-Her work has appeared in Mongabay, The New York Times, the Miami Herald, Environmental Health News, the Associated Press, Earth Island Journal and more.
+Marlowe Starling is a freelance environmental journalist whose work focuses on wildlife conservation, water quality, climate, and the ways in which nature and culture intersect.
+She earned her master’s in science journalism from New York University and her bachelor’s in journalism with a minor in wildlife ecology from the University of Florida.
+Her work has appeared in Sierra Magazine, Mongabay, the Guardian, The New York Times, the Miami Herald, and more.
 She grew up in Miami, Florida, where she relishes a serene paddle through the mangrove forests.

 As a contributing writer, Marlowe freelances stories for The Marjorie’s website and newsletter.